ryan-mcclue/ryan-mcclue/src/knowledge.md

 (sign 1bit)-(exponent 8bits)-(significand/mantissa 23bits)
 1 *     2² *      0.1234

+Software breakpoint requires modification of code to insert breakpoint instruction

+Goodhart's law (when a measure becomes target, fails to be useful as neglect other things) Dunning-Kruger effect (over confident from lack of experience)

+Schematics useful for looking into electrical diagrams of board components, e.g. mcu pins that are pull-up (will read 1 by default), peripherals (leads to resistors, etc.), st-link, audio, eTc.

 NOTE: suspend to RAM is a type of sleep mode

 System boot time is typically around 600uS.